What is a home inspection?

 How long does an inspection usually take?

-There are no set standards when it comes to length of time when inspecting a home.
 Typically, the home inspection itself usually takes about 2-3 hours.
 During this time the home inspector will check all of the major systems of the house.
 For larger homes or homes with additional features, this process will take longer.
 For small homes and condos, an inspection may only take 1-2 hours.

 What’s included in the home inspection report?